TN 245 (09-24)

 a.
 Surviving spouse improved death pension payments

-When a surviving spouse is eligible for a death pension, he or she receives benefits under the VA’s surviving spouse improved death pension program established on January 1, 1979.
+When a surviving spouse is eligible for a death pension, they receive benefits under the VA’s surviving spouse improved death pension program which was established on January 1, 1979.
 The VA provides this pension to low-income surviving spouses and unmarried children of deceased veterans with wartime service.
-To be eligible, spouses must not remarry.
+To be eligible, spouses must not be remarried.
 For children to be eligible, they must meet the following conditions:

-• under age 23 if attending a VA-approved school, or
+• Are under age 23, if attending a VA-approved school; or

 • The VA determines the surviving spouse and unmarried children to be permanently incapable of self-support because of a disability before age 18.

-Surviving spouse improved death pensions are a needs-based benefit and the surviving spouse and dependent children’s amount of countable income reduces the benefit amount.
+Surviving spouse improved death pensions are a needs-based benefit.
+In addition, any countable income of the surviving spouse and dependent children reduces their benefit amounts.
 Congress establishes the maximum annual surviving spouse improved death pension rates.

 b.
 Surviving spouse protected death pension payments

-Surviving spouse protected death pensions payments are a needs-based benefit and the surviving spouse and dependent children’s amount of countable income reduces the benefits amount.
+Surviving spouse protected death pensions payments are a needs-based benefit.
+In addition, any countable income of the surviving spouse and dependent children reduces their benefit amounts.

 3. Surviving child improved death pension payments